Why is a pre-purchase building inspection important?

 Are physical barriers of stainless steel mesh or finely divided granite stone effective?

 Any physical barrier can be bridged or breached by electrical and plumbing services, additions, modifications, renovations, and landscaping.
 Their primary function is to force termite activity to become visible to inspection.
-Regular inspections by a specialised timber pest consultant continue to be essential.
+Regular inspections by a specialist timber pest consultant continue to be essential for early detection.

 Do bait monitors protect properties?